Le Freak so Sheik

 Photography: Jack Finnigan

-The Sultanate of Oman and the decadence of New York’s days of disco are unlikely dancing partners but together they have created Amouage Imitation Man.
+The decadence of New York’s days of disco and Arabian winds of creativity are unlikely dancing partners but together they have created Amouage Imitation Man.

 "For Imitation Man, this was my first time working with a pheromone and I created a leather and castoreum accord," Chong told the Muscat Daily.
 "It has citrus in there, the fresh smell of vinyl records, so typical of the seventies and of men who were confident in themselves and didn’t feel the need to assert their masculinity."